Which DVB-T card/device should I buy?

 Single tuner - internal solution?

-• TechniSat AirStar 2 - Full height card, Digital TV only - especially suited to Linux and Media Center users,
+• TechniSat AirStar 2 - Full height card, Digital TV only - especially suited for Linux and Media Center users,

 Single Tuner - External Solution?